-Although the average cost of Maine home insurance is lower than the national average, Mainers do pay more than homeowners in surrounding states.
+Although the average cost of Maine home insurance is well below the national average, Mainers do pay more than homeowners in surrounding states.
 Homeowners in New Hampshire, for example, pay an average annual premium of $724 per year, and homeowners in Vermont pay just $686 per year.
 This could be because much of Maine is forested and relatively remote and also incurs significant impacts from Atlantic Ocean weather events, such as tropical cyclones and nor’easters.
 Additionally.
-Maine is becoming increasingly at risk for wildfires, as our other New England states, which can cause severe damage to homes.
+Maine is becoming increasingly at risk for wildfires, as our other New England states, which can cause severe damage or destroy your home.

 Home insurance in Maine

 When shopping for homeowners insurance, it is important to consider your state’s climate, since many common homeowners insurance claims are related to weather.
-Maine’s climate is mostly known for high winds, rain and humidity.
+Maine’s climate is mostly known for high winds, torrential rainfall, snowstorms and ice storms.

 Common causes of loss in Maine

-Many parts of Maine may be at risk for rain, high winds and wildfires.
-Homeowners in Maine may want to be aware of these common homeowners insurance claims:
+Many parts of Maine may be at risk for rain, blizzards, high winds and wildfires.
+Homeowners in Maine should be aware of these common homeowners insurance claims filed by residents:

 - Water backup: Due to the heavy rain and snow in Maine, it is not uncommon for water to back up into your home.
-It is often bundled with sewer backup and overflow coverage.
-You can find this protection available via several insurance providers.
+It is often bundled with sewer backup and overflow You can find this protection available via several insurance providers as an endorsement.

-Other common causes of loss that Maine homeowners may want insurance coverage for are theft, vandalism and liability.
+Other common causes of loss that Maine homeowners may want insurance coverage for are theft, vandalism and personal liability.

 Home insurance coverage options in Maine

 There are specific common causes of loss that Maine homeowners face.
-Given these added risks, you may want to consider purchasing the following coverages:
+Given these added risks, you may want to consider purchasing the following additional coverages:

-- Flood insurance: Homeowners insurance does not typically cover damage caused by flooding, however 90% of U.S. natural disasters involve flooding so it’s a coverage worth considering.
+- Flood insurance: Standard homeowners insurance does not typically cover damage caused by flooding, however 90% of U.S. natural disasters involve flooding so it’s a coverage worth considering.
 If you want to purchase flood coverage, you will likely need a separate, dedicated flood insurance policy.
 Many insurers offer flood insurance as an endorsement to your standard home policy.
 Coverage is also available through the NFIP and private insurers that specialize in flood insurance.